Murdervan/emoji-crypt/README.md

 # emoji-crypt

-Experimental emoji cryptography for educational use only make it ready for raspberry pi
+Experimental emoji cryptography for educational use only

+a project for raspberry pi im trying